LangUMS/langums/README.md

 - Functions are limited to a maximum of 8 arguments, this limitation can be lifted on request.
 - Currently you have can have up to 253 event handlers, this limitation will be lifted in the future.
 - Recursion of any kind is not allowed and leads to undefined behavior.
+- Multiplication and division can take many cycles to complete, especially with very large numbers.
+- In general avoid using huge numbers.
+Additions and subtractions with numbers up to 65536 will always complete in one cycle.

 ## Future plans